toilabaodai123/simple-login/README.md

     Build a Docker image for the Laravel web application.
     Run a Docker container using the image from above on an AWS EC2 instance to serve requests.
 - **AWS**
     EC2: For a webservice using a Docker container to handle requests
-    S3:  For storing backups
+    S3: For storing db exported files
     RDS: For a database
 - **Terraform**
     To create the infrastructure
     Trigger Ansible to config the infrastructure when the infrastructure is created